This article will explore the basic Linux commands and how to use them.

-Here, apropos searches the manual pages that man knows about and prints commands it thinks are related to renaming.
-On your computer this command might (and probably will) display more information but it’s very likely to include the entries shown.
+Here, apropos searches the manual pages that man knows about and prints commands.
+On your computer, this command might (and probably will) display more information but it’s very likely to include the entries shown.

 $ mv oldname newname

-Depending on your system configuration, you may not be warned when renaming a file will overwrite an existing file whose name happens to be newname.
-So, as a safe-guard, always use `-i’ option when issuing mv like this:
+Depending on your system configuration, you may not be warned when renaming a file will overwrite an existing file whose name happens to be a newname.
+So, as a safeguard, always use the `-i’ option when issuing mv like this:

 $ mv -i oldname newname